Norwich War Memorial

 A local disabled veteran unveiled the memorial on 9 October 1927.
 It was moved from its original location to become the centrepiece of a memorial garden between the market and the City Hall in 1938.
 The structure on which the garden is built was found to be unstable in 2004 and the memorial was closed off pending repairs which began in 2008.
-The work was completed in 2011, during which time the memorial was restored, having fallen into disrepair while it was closed off, and rotated to face the city hall rather than the market place.
+The work was completed in 2011, during which time the memorial was restored, having fallen into disrepair while it was closed off, and rotated to face the city hall rather than the marketplace.
 It was rededicated on Armistice Day 2011 and is today a grade II* listed building.
 In 2015, it became part of a "national collection" of Lutyens' war memorials.

 Background

 The Norfolk Regiment was one of the first to enter combat after the declaration of the First World War.
 The 1st battalion was stationed in Belfast, from where they were dispatched to France as part of the British Expeditionary Force.
 The 1st Norfolks participated at the Battle of Mons, one of the first major engagements of the war, in late August 1914.
 The 2nd battalion, based in India, sailed for the Middle East to fight against the Ottoman Empire in Mesopotamia (Iraq).
 The Norfolks had a third battalion, part of the Territorial Force, which was first deployed for home defence around eastern England, and raised three more pals battalions.
 Norwich, the county town, raised another three companies of Royal Engineers.
 Approximately 33,000 men served overseas with the Norfolks, though many more Norfolk men joined other regiments.

 In the aftermath of the war and its unprecedented casualties, thousands of war memorials were built across Britain.
 Among the most prominent designers of memorials was Sir Edwin Lutyens, described by Historic England as "the leading English architect of his generation".
 Lutyens designed The Cenotaph on Whitehall in London, which became the focus for the national Remembrance Sunday commemorations; the Thiepval Memorial to the Missing, the largest British war memorial anywhere in the world; and the Stone of Remembrance, which appears in all large Commonwealth War Graves Commission cemeteries and in several of Lutyens' civic memorials, including Norwich's.